P&A has internships for students in law school, social work, or related programs. For additional information, click here.

 - If the following describes you, you would make a great volunteer: I have good verbal and written communication skills, attention to detail, am dependable, can maintain composure in any situation and feel comfortable using interviewing skills.

-- To become an Inspection Volunteer, you need to attend fill out an application.
+- To become an Inspection Volunteer, you need to fill out an application.
 Approved applicants will be asked to attend a training session.
 Trainings are held throughout the year in major areas such as Charleston, Florence, Greenville and Columbia.
 Currently, trainings are held on an as needed basis.
 Please contact the Team Advocate to determine if an upcoming training is scheduled in your area.

 - Access a Volunteer Job Description.